aboubacar2023/aboubacar2023/README.md

-- 👋 Hi, I’m Aboubacar BANE, a junior developer.
+- 👋 Hi, I’m Aboubacar BANE, a senior developer.
 - 👀 I am interested in the world of web development and mobile.
 - 💞️ I'm looking to work on projects in anything related to Laravel, JS, Livewire...
 - 😄 Pronouns: the more we learn, the more we see the extent of our ignorance